zerootoad/discord-rpc-lsp/README.md

 # state is the first line of the activity status.
 state = '{action}'

-# Details hold the current workspace, if no workspace was found u it will use the fallback_details.
+# Details hold the current workspace.
 details = 'In {workspace}'
-fallback_details = 'In {editor}'

 # OPTIONAL: field only fill it if u would like to overwrite the default picked one.
 (MUST BE A URL TAKING TO THE IMAGE)
 large_image = ''